thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-06-26-how-artists-reshape-emerging-technology-research.markdown

 Thoughtworks developers worked with Karen to create and open source a new facial expression recognition system named [EmoPy](https://github.com/thoughtworksarts/EmoPy).
 This system estimates human emotion by assessing images of human facial expressions, via machine learning.

 {% include image file='karen-palmer.jpg'
-   caption='Artist Karen Palmer demonstrating detected facial expression readings' %}
+   alt='A woman points to a projection screen listing emotions next to numerical values' caption='Artist Karen Palmer demonstrating detected facial expression readings' %}

 While developing the project, we explored the features, implications and emerging technological possibilities in AI.
 We drew out risks and opportunities inherent to automated decision-making systems, in the present as well as in the near future.